onektrading/agent-skills/README.md

 No manual config editing is required for first-time setup.
 The user only needs to send an API Key to the Agent, and the Agent completes initialization automatically:

+You can start with a natural-language instruction:
+- "Help me initialize 1keeper config"

 1. User sends API Key to Agent.
 2. Agent resolves primary wallets via API Key:
 - Solana primary wallet (`chain_id=501`)